 My dad couldn’t have a child after several years of marriage.
 I remember him telling me that he promised God that the first child God gives him shall be returned back to God as a minister of the gospel.
 So when I was less than 9, my dad took me to a prophet whose name was Chichinta and that was my first exposure to the work of the ministry.

 I spent the greater part of my early days in ministry as an itinerant evangelist.
-I travelled the length and breadth of Nigeria – ministering in several churches across the country.
+I traveled the length and breadth of Nigeria – ministering in several churches across the country.
 I am a born evangelist.
 My passion has always been souls and truth.
 But along the way, I met some unholy men in ministry who taught me that ministry can be a way to raise funds.
 I watched them raise millions in services and I felt God was with them.
-I started raising funds in services too and became very perfect in the act of fund raising but just as I was about to settle and establish a prosperity centered ministry, God arrested me again and this time, God opened my eyes to see that the sow-to-prosper ministry which I had gotten into was actually the Anti-Christ gospel which the kingdom of hell injected into the vineyard to divert the attention of God’s people from the Father’s love to mammon.
+I started raising funds in services too and became very perfect in the art of fundraising but just as I was about to settle and establish a prosperity-centered ministry, God arrested me again and this time, God opened my eyes to see that the sow-to-prosper ministry which I had gotten into was actually the Anti-Christ gospel which the kingdom of hell injected into the vineyard to divert the attention of God’s people from the Father’s love to mammon.

 I then made up my mind to fight and expose mammon and its subtle ways.

 Who were the people you looked up to then, and what were those things about them that fascinated you?

 I have always looked up to Dr. Myles Munroe for his understanding of the Kingdom.
 He made the biggest impact on my life.

 In what area of ministry did you operate…what in specific terms were your involvements in the church?